Wolfgang1208/CITS4401/lecture3/lec3a.md

 # Requirement Analysis

 - What is
+- This topic is concerned with the process of analyzing requirements to
-  - Detect and resolve conflicts between requirements
+  - **Detect and resolve conflicts** between requirements
-  - discover the bounds of the software
+  - **Discover the bounds** of the software and how it must interact with its organizational and operational environment
+  - **Elaborate** system requirements to derive software requirements

 # Types of Requirements